Explosive Blast Farming Wizard Skills and Runes

 Unstable Anomaly.

-useful inclusion would be Galvanizing Ward, which puts up a solid damage
+consistently useful inclusion would be Galvanizing Ward, which puts up

-buffer that recharges in between fights.
-If you focus on GR levels that you
+a solid damage buffer that recharges in between fights.
+If you focus on GR

-snowball your defenses better, and is another viable choice.
-Once you grow
+here would snowball your defenses better, and is another viable choice.
+Once

-potent speed farming tool.
-For Flashfire Wizards specifically, it resets the
+deceptively potent speed farming tool.
+For Flashfire Wizards specifically, it

-with a pre-mitigation calculation, it gives you near infinite mobility.
-The
+by working with a pre-mitigation calculation, it gives you near infinite

 Changelog